tminor/jsonnet-mode/README.md

 # Dependencies

 The `jsonnet-eval` method depends on the `jsonnet` binary, which should be available on your `exec-path`.
 Install this on OSX with Homebrew by running `brew install jsonnet`.

+# Indentation

+The indentation rules are a set of rules which I put together based on my experience with Jsonnet.
+You can see them by looking at the implementation of `jsonnet-calculate-indent`.